 After much anticipation, Joe Biden has finally released the full details of his student loan plan.
-Even though Biden doesn’t promise massive student loan forgiveness like Elizabeth Warren and Joe Biden, there is still plenty of good news for student loan borrowers.
+Even though Biden doesn’t promise massive student loan forgiveness like Elizabeth Warren and Bernie Sanders, there is still plenty of good news for student loan borrowers.

 Biden is calling for significantly lower monthly payments and earlier forgiveness under Income-Driven Repayment plans.
 He would expand Public Service Loan Forgiveness and make community college free.

 Possibly the most exciting aspect of the Biden student loan plan is that it costs far less than the Warren and Sanders plans and is arguably more likely to become a reality.

 Biden on Debt Cancellation, Student Loan Forgiveness, and Free College

 Elizabeth Warren and Bernie Sanders have both released comprehensive plans to forgive most or all existing federal student debt.
 Warren and Sanders have also proposed free college for students pursuing a four-year degree.

 Biden’s plan is not as generous.